srschreiber/POC-GH-Actions-Issue-Validate/README.md

 # GitHub VPN

-Access all of the things.
+## Access all of the things.
 Securely.

+#### Having trouble accessing the VPN?
+Remove your current Viscosity and config and use the instructions below.
+It's super easy and it is likely get your config fixed on all of the things, instantly.

 This README assumes the following: